A Far Off Place: Plot

 Harry stuffs their clothes with straw to make fake decoy bodies which they place in the sand.
-In hiding, the kids watch in horror as the plane passengers gun down the straw bodies.
+In hiding, the children watch in horror as the plane passengers gun down the straw bodies.
 Nonnie sees it was Ricketts.

 Over the next two months, the runaways dig up plant roots for sustenance, and Xhabbo teaches Harry how to speak his native language and hunt gemsbok.
-Col. Theron remains convinced that the Parkers’ death was a corporate conspiracy and continues his tireless search for the exporters’ store of elephant tusks, which he believes will lead him to the murderer.
+Harry creates a garment of gemsbok fur and gifts it to Nonnie.
+Theron remains convinced that the Parkers' death was a corporate conspiracy and continues his tireless search for the exporters' store of elephant tusks, which he believes will lead him to the killer.

-Nonnie and Harry are forced to stop their journey when Xhabbo gets stung by a scorpion.
-While wandering in search of water, Nonnie collapses in the sand.
-Hearing the hum of Ricketts’ approaching helicopter, Nonnie and Xhabbo weakly thump their chests in the spiritual Bushman practice of “tapping,” summoning a sandstorm that forces Ricketts to flee.
+Nonnie and Harry discover Xhabbo stung by a scorpion.
+While finding water, Nonnie collapses in the sand.
+Hearing the hum of Ricketts's approaching helicopter, Nonnie and Xhabbo weakly thump their chests in the spiritual Bushman practice of "tapping", summoning a sandstorm and forcing Ricketts to flee.

-Unaware they are only a few yards away from the Atlantic coast, the three youngsters fall unconscious and awaken in a Karlstown hospital.
-There, Nonnie is reunited with Col. Theron and informs him that Ricketts was responsible for her parents’ deaths.
-Once they recover, Nonnie and Harry accompany him to Ricketts’ mining facility, where they find his hoard of elephant tusks.
+Unaware they are only a few hundred yards away from the Atlantic coast, the trio fall unconscious then awaken in a Karlstown hospital.
+There, Nonnie is reunited with Theron and informs him that Ricketts was responsible for her parents' deaths.
+Once they recover, Nonnie and Harry accompany him to Ricketts's mining facility, where they find his hoard of elephant tusks.
 They rig the place with dynamite and, just as Ricketts arrives, they lead him outside and light the fuse.
 Ricketts runs back into the mine trying to extinguish the flame, but the dynamite explodes and buries him within the mine.

 Sometime later, Nonnie and Harry say goodbye to Xhabbo, who returns to the Kalahari.
 Harry kisses Nonnie before boarding an aircraft home to New York, and she tells him to leave without looking back.
-However, as Nonnie and Col. Theron begin cleaning the charred remains of the Parker home, Harry returns, and the youths embrace.
+However, as Nonnie begins cleaning the charred remains of the Parker home, Harry returns, and they embrace.